N-falk/Bioinformatics_2024/README.txt

 #Navigate to the directory FastQC_fastp that's in Bioinformatics_2024.
 You can try this on your own or use the code below from whereever you are, replacing USER with your user FAN:
 cd /scratch/user/USER/Bioinformatics_2024/FastQC_fastp

+#activate MIniconda3 and initiate it with the following command:
+module load Miniconda3
+conda init bash
+#logout of terminal and start a new one
 #create a conda environment to install fastqc:
 conda create --name fastqc_env
 #activate the fastqc conda environment: